 Most UV light sanitizers will come with a paper template for the mounting procedure.
-It will be installed on your duct where your furnace or air handler is located.
-We recommend following the size and placement of the holes on the mounting template for your UV light system.
+I recommend following the size and placement of the holes on the mounting template for your UV light system.

 Where To Buy The Best UV Light For Your Air Conditioner?

 The best place to buy a UV light for your air conditioner is in my opinion Amazon.
 With Amazon, we have scoured for the best products, and have read the customer reviews.
 On Amazon, you can be alerted to problems that you may not of even thought of.
 In addition, the shipping on Amazon is frequently free and fast.

 Read Also: 7 Pictures Of Mold in Air Ducts